This 2014 webpage is now out-dated, as the route has become increasingly difficult due to further degradation with time and lack of use.

 above and paralleling

-the north side of the creek, never actually going into the creek (leave Happy Fork Camp heading NW, not
+the north side of the creek, never actually going into the creek (leave Happy Fork Camp heading north, not

 towards the creek)